PANKAJ7577/Gradient-Descent-Understanding/readme.md

 ![1) best fit line](https://user-images.githubusercontent.com/37456341/158859589-be43fcb1-e0cf-4051-a108-42e0b49256e4.gif)

 ![2) gd algo](https://user-images.githubusercontent.com/37456341/158860140-67475a8d-fe71-44aa-a2be-c7bb082e20ab.gif)
+## y-intercept(b) VS epochs plot

+Intially the intercept value is decreasing with iterations.

+After some iterations the change in intercept value is almost negligible(when the cost function value is close to minima)
 ![4) b vs epochs](https://user-images.githubusercontent.com/37456341/158860330-b6a53045-e61a-454c-9189-2936f9f3ffd1.gif)

 ## Slope(m) VS epochs plot

-Intially the slope value is increasing with iterations
+Intially the slope value is increasing with iterations.

-After some iterations the change in slope is almost negligible( when the cost function value is close to minima)
+After some iterations the change in slope is almost negligible(when the cost function value is close to minima)

 ![5) m vs epochs](https://user-images.githubusercontent.com/37456341/158860269-978b3988-bf44-4960-904f-5b283c130c8d.gif)